fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 ##### Notes

-`SORT` implements a LSD radix sort algorithm with a `256` radix.
+`radix_sort` implements a LSD radix sort algorithm with a `256` radix.
 For any input data it provides `O(N)` run time performance.
-If `array` is of any type `REAL` the order of its elements on return undefined if any element of `array` is a `NaN`.
+If `array` is of any type `real` the order of its elements on return undefined if any element of `array` is a `NaN`.

 ##### Example